 b.
 Foreign exchange forward contracts- Foreign exchange forward contracts are valued using valuation techniques, which employs the use of market observable inputs.
 The most frequently applied valuation techniques include forward pricing

-On 22nd June, 2022, the Board of Directors ratified the decision of the management to dispose of Company's Surface Engineering Solutions division, which is also a separate segment as per AS 17, Segment Reporting.
+On 22nd June, 2022, the Board of Directors ratified the decision of the management to dispose of Company's Surface Engineering Solutions division, which was also a separate segment as per Ind AS 108 Segment Reporting.
 The disposal is consistent with the Company's long-term strategy to focus its activities in the areas of Springs, Parts, Fasteners and Assemblies, and to divest unrelated activities.

 n) Disclosure required by section 186(4) of the Companies Act,2013 :